lambdaclass/concrete/ROADMAP.md

     accumulates variants, dead variants are not reported, ignored-result diagnostics still fire, and no syntax resembling row polymorphism is accepted.
-15. Evaluate units-of-measure / dimensional annotations for common systems mistakes by shipping a report-only prototype first.
-Add `examples/units_probe/` with bytes-vs-bits, milliseconds-vs-seconds, block-count-vs-byte-offset, protocol-length, and memory-size cases.
-Add `scripts/tests/check_units_probe.sh` and `docs/UNITS_OF_MEASURE.md`.
-V1 annotations are optional and erased only after audit records the conversion; no implicit unit conversion, no dependent numeric refinements, and no proof status may depend on unit erasure unless a contract/VC names the conversion explicitly.
+15. [DECIDED — 2026-06-27; docs/UNITS_OF_MEASURE.md] Units-of-measure /
+    dimensional annotations: evaluated → **deferred, no units in v1.** It is a type-system feature with proof/report implications (unit erasure must be an audit fact, not silent), not a localized add; cost/benefit does not favor it ahead of the stdlib/tooling work.
+Today's discipline carries most of the benefit at zero cost: encode units in names (`len_bytes`, `timeout_ms`) per STYLE.md, and checked arithmetic removes the silent-corruption failure mode.
+    Kept research/workload-gated: if a real workload keeps hitting unit bugs, the first step is a report-only prototype (`examples/units_probe/` + gate), annotations optional and erased only after audit records the conversion.
 16. [DONE — 2026-06-27; docs/STYLE.md] Source style guidance alongside
     `concrete fmt`: naming, function/module structure, pattern/error-handling
     idioms, arithmetic spelling, and proof-bearing-code layout.
 Mechanical layout